Search

 • Glaze may be a different color during application and will change to desired look after required firing in a kiln.

-• [FIRING WAX RESIST IN A POTTERY KILN] - Don't worry about applying as much wax resist as you need to your ceramic clay.
+• STABLE & DURABLE DURING FIRING - Formulated with stability and durability in mind, our ceramic wax resist was created to withstand firing temperatures, ensuring your designs remain intact through the pottery firing process.
+Don't worry about firing wax resist in a kiln for pottery at home and applying as much wax resist as you need to your ceramic clay.
 Wax will burn off at low temperature during the bisque firing process, revealing designs, base colors, or just unglazed clay underneath.
-That's why wax for pottery is such a fun and awesome tool in your pottery supplies toolkit!

-Dandat 102 Pcs Pottery Tools Supplies Ceramic Precision Applicator, Precision Tips Applicator for Pottery Bottles Glaze 3 Ounce Clay Tools Set, 4 Pcs Slip Trailing Pottery Glaze Squeeze Bottle
+Dandat 102 Pcs Pottery Tools Supplies Ceramic Precision Applicator, Precision Tips Applicator for Pottery Bottles Glaze 3 Ounce Clay Tools Set, Slip Trailing Pottery Glaze Squeeze Bottle (Bright)

 • Practical Set: ceramic bottle glaze applicator tool set with 2 pcs 3 ounce squeeze balls, 2 pcs 1 ounce squeeze balls, 8 specifications from size 14-21, 5 pcs each for a total of 40 needles, 5 pcs filling funnels, 1 metal connector, 1 box of unclog pins